p-polikarpov/LoanStatusClassification_XGBoost/README.md

 ### Loan Status Classification_XGBoost

-1. EDA, Outlier detection and Preprocessing
+Scientific Research project aimed at predicting loan status based on the data of individual borrowers.
+The project uses a public dataset that has been downloaded from Kaggle using Kaggle API.
+95% accuracy (ROC_AUC) on test data has been achieved by using XGBoost model with K-fold cross-validation.
+The attached .ipynb solution file follows the plan below:

-2. Train Test Split
+1. EDA, outlier detection and preprocessing

-3. XGBoost K-fold cross-validation
+2. XGBoost application and hyperparameters' tuning

-4. 95% test prediction accuracy
+3. Feature importance and test data inspection